 The assessment of vulnerability particularly concerns the categories listed in Article L. 744-6 Ceseda.

-The assessment is carried out by OFII officers specifically trained on vulnerability assessment and identification of special needs.
+The assessment is carried out by OFII officers specifically trained on vulnerability assessments and in the identification of special needs.
 However, the publication of the questionnaire designed for the vulnerability assessment reveals that only objective vulnerability will be assessed during the interview with OFII upon registration of the application at the GUDA.
 At that stage, no vulnerability linked to the asylum claim shall be discussed.
-Therefore, the vulnerability assessment has had a limited impact on the early identification of vulnerable persons such as victims of torture and of physical, mental or sexual violence as well as victims of human trafficking.
+Therefore, the vulnerability assessment has had a limited impact on the early identification of less visible vulnerabilities; e.g. in the case of victims of torture and of physical, mental or sexual violence as well as victims of human trafficking.

 During the interview with OFII, the asylum seeker is informed that he or she can benefit from a free medical examination.
 Any information collected by OFII on the vulnerability of an applicant is sent to OFPRA, if the applicant so agrees.

 In practice, it has been reported on several occasions that such interviews are not always conducted by OFII.
 It may happen that OFII indeed receives asylum seekers but does not interview them properly, or conducts short interviews lasting 10-15 minutes, thus not allowing for an in-depth assessment of special needs.
 The assessment of their vulnerability is, in most cases, based on a vulnerability assessment form used by OFII officers.
 This situation has been widely reported by stakeholders regardless of the region where they are present.
 Many of them have also reported the fact that the interview is not conducted with an interpreter.
 Indeed, the Prefectures do not have a pool of interpreters in situ.
 Many local NGOs ask volunteering interpreters or fellow nationals for being present at the interview with the asylum seekers.